Uncontrolled (album): Promotion and release

 Songs from Uncontrolled were featured in two major commercial campaigns featuring Amuro as their spokeswoman.
-"Break It" was used for the Coca-Cola Zero "Wild Heart" campaign in 2010, a tie-up that has also featured her songs "Wild" (2009) and "Wonder Woman" (2011).
+"Break It" was used for the Coca-Cola Zero "Wild Heart" campaign in 2010, a tie-in that also featured her songs "Wild" (2009) and "Wonder Woman" (2011).
 Japanese cosmetic firm KOSÉ used "Naked" and "Go Round" in campaigns for their Esprique line of eye-make up.
 "Hot Girls" was also used in a commercial campaign.
 Amuro had previously worked with Kosé in 2001, in a lipstick campaign featuring "Say the Word."

 Of the single tracks, four were used in prime-time television shows as their theme songs.
 "Fight Together" was used as the third theme song for the anime One Piece's 14th season.
-This was the first time in eight years since Amuro had a song associated with a popular Japanese animation, the last being "Come" and "Four Seasons" from her 2003 album Style.
-"Tempest" was the eponymous theme song of Tempest (2010), based on Okinawan novelist Eiichi Ikegami's 2008 novel.
+This was the first time in eight years since Amuro had a song associated with a popular anime, the last being "Come" and "Four Seasons" from her 2003 album Style.
+"Tempest" was the eponymous theme song of the television drama Tempest (2010), based on Okinawan novelist Eiichi Ikegami's 2008 novel.
 "Sit!
 Stay!
 Wait!
-Down!" and "Love Story" were used as the theme songs for the ensemble drama Watashi ga Ren'ai Dekinai Riyū (2011), starring actresses Karina, Yuriko Yoshitaka and AKB48 member Yuko Oshima.
-Amuro made a cameo performance on the December 12, 2011 episode of the drama, performing the theme song.
+Down!" and "Love Story" were used as the theme songs for the ensemble drama The Reason I Can't Find My Love (2011), starring actresses Karina, Yuriko Yoshitaka and AKB48 member Yuko Oshima.
+Amuro made a cameo performance on the December 12, 2011, episode of the drama, performing the theme song.

 "Only You," an album track, was used as the theme song for the WOWOW TV broadcast of the UEFA Euro 2012 soccer tournament.
 WOWOW also broadcast three TV specials about Amuro for her anniversary.
 Namie Amuro 20th Anniversary Special: Live History & Document of Namie Amuro, broadcast on June 2, 2012, featured behind the scenes footage of the "Only You" video, as well as archive footage of Amuro's lives, music videos and an interview.
 On November 3 and 4, 2012, Namie Amuro 20th Anniversary Special #2: Live Future & Document of Namie Amuro was released, followed the next day by live footage from her September 16 performance Namie Amuro 0th Anniversary Live in Okinawa.
 The preceding documentary featured rehearsal footage for the live, interviews with collaborators who participated in the concert, and footage of Amuro's promotional tour across Asia.

-In May 2012, a smart phone application was released to Apple's App Store and Google Play, in promotion for the album, Amuro's 2012 tour, and her 20th anniversary.
+In May 2012, a smartphone application was released to Apple's App Store and Google Play, in promotion for the album, Amuro's 2012 tour, and her 20th anniversary.
 In late May 2012 outside of Shinjuku Station in Tokyo, an 8m high billboard painting of the album cover was created over two days, revealing the album cover for the first time.
 The background of the cover features the annular solar eclipse of May 21, 2012, which was seen as a total eclipse in Tokyo.
 Amuro made appearances at radio stations in Fukuoka, Sapporo, Nagoya, Osaka and Kyoto.
 In Sapporo Station, a temporary Namie Amuro exhibit was erected at the Paseo department store.